 Every matriculated student has the right to vote and be voted for based on the eligibility criteria laid down in the Students' Union constitution and the Electoral Act.
 As part of its notable achievements, the union pioneered electronic voting system in 2013/2014 for the election of its executive.

 ☛ Orientation Programmes and Conferences

 Orientation programmes are organised across various Faculties and Departments for the new students of the University.
 The Student Affairs Unit in conjunction with the Union also organises a general orientation and sensitisation programme for the newly admitted students.
-An orientation programme is an annual event aimed at sensitising the new students about the University rules and regulations and acquainting them with the vital organs of the University Academic, business and trade conferences or trade fairs are organised for students virtually every session.
-There is also the women sensitisation programme.
-The two previous editions were tagged1) "Women of the 21st century" and
+An orientation programme is an annual event aimed at sensitising the new students about the University rules and regulations and acquainting them with the vital organs of the University.
+Academic, business and trade conferences or trade fairs are organised for students virtually every session.
+There is also the women sensitisation and empowerment programme tagged: "WOMEN SUMMIT"

 ☛ Rewards, Recognitions and Awards

 Rewards and recognitions are duly given to societies, organisations and personalities who are have distinguished themselves.
 Personalities, organisations and staff of the University receive awards to appreciate their contributions to student life.
 Students are also celebrated annually by the Union as it organises the Students' Union Dinner towards the end of every session.
 Award nights are also organised at the faculty and departmental levels.